Nvos/comparison2023/svelte.md

 ## Syntax

-Each svelte file is composed by `script` (can be mulitple, can even be module if you want to export function along with svelte component which will have access to component state in global way), `html` (with templating and directives) and `css` (all styles are scoped to component, unless marked as global, standard css)
+Each svelte file is composed by `script` (can be multiple, can even be module if you want to export function along with svelte component which will have access to component state in global way), `html` (with templating and directives) and `css` (all styles are scoped to component, unless marked as global, standard css)

-Component format being single file can be quite annoying as it discourages creation of small components which ideally would be colocated in single file.
+Component format being single file can be quite annoying as it discourages creation of small components which ideally would be collocated in single file.
 Components should always be first class citizen in modern framework and should be easy to define and refactor.
 There's quite few good points from author of solid about this https://dev.to/ryansolid/why-i-m-not-a-fan-of-single-file-components-3bfl

-Given how currently popular and supported typescript is and along with it support for `tsx`/`jsx` it feels strange to use custom file format instead of depending on typescript which is nowdays widely supported and has first class tooling everywhere.
-While it can be convinient to have custom file format using it loses most of benefits of typescript ecosystem and requires specific tooling to connect to it and it is hard to say if this specific tooling is enough.
+Given how currently popular and supported typescript is and along with it support for `tsx`/`jsx` it feels strange to use custom file format instead of depending on typescript which is nowadays widely supported and has first class tooling everywhere.
+While it can be convenient to have custom file format using it loses most of benefits of typescript ecosystem and requires specific tooling to connect to it and it is hard to say if this specific tooling is enough.

-### Readibility
+### Readability

-Simple components are quite readable but when there is more complexity it can be hard to understand what is where given that there is quite a lot of things which you can use which by default compiler hides but can be necessary when writting convinient to use and bit more complex components.
+Simple components are quite readable but when there is more complexity it can be hard to understand what is where given that there is quite a lot of things which you can use which by default compiler hides but can be necessary when writhing convenient to use and bit more complex components.

 There is no enforced order for anything:

 - Any code outside of `script`/`style` is `html` all of those can be in any order in svelte file
 - When opting out of automatic typing and typing manually e.g. `$$Props` there's no enforced place where it could be, it is pretty much floating and doesn't look like it is being used
 - Any component props are defined by exporting variables
-- Any `dispatch` call is turned into event callback, once again there's no defintion it just happens automatically no matter where `dispatch` is used
+- Any `dispatch` call is turned into event callback, once again there's no definition it just happens automatically no matter where `dispatch` is used

 ### Styling

 Styling is quite limited, basically it is standard css modules scoped to file with possibility to opt out of scoping via `global`.
-There are pain points with such styling meaning you canno't pass styles down to children from parent and there's no support for design system - variables/variants/compound variants/responsive helpers etc. Thought it seems possible to use `vanilla-extract` with svelte but given that svelte comes with own styling it is debatable it using external library is good idea.
+There are pain points with such styling meaning you cannot pass styles down to children from parent and there's no support for design system - variables/variants/compound variants/responsive helpers etc. Thought it seems possible to use `vanilla-extract` with svelte but given that svelte comes with own styling it is debatable it using external library is good idea.

-- There's oustanding issue to improve styling pain points https://github.com/sveltejs/svelte/issues/6972
+- There's outstanding issue to improve styling pain points https://github.com/sveltejs/svelte/issues/6972

 ### Slots